beyode/jumpstart-rails-api/README.md

  All of this are used together with your favorite Authentication gem `devise`

 2. Json API
-This template uses `fast_json` a gem from neflix which make serialization of objects lightining fast.
+This template uses `fast_jsonapi` a gem from neflix which make serialization of objects lightining fast.

 3. Foreman